Overview

 Canceling a Membership

-3. Click Now to cancel the membership immediately or on a later date.
+Click Now to cancel the membership immediately or at a later date.

 The client will receive an email notification that includes the date in which the cancellation is effective.

 NOTE: Canceling a membership cannot be reversed if canceled immediately or if the date of cancellation has passed.
-If you set the cancellation for a future date you can reverse the cancellation prior to the effective date of termination.
+If you set the cancellation for a future date you can reverse the cancellation before the effective date of termination.
+The cancellation notification is sent immediately.